rmsouza/zimbra-immail/README.md

 immailCreateTokenPath=/auth/token
 ```

-3. This Zimlet allows integration of multiple domains, however, in order to make it possible, it is necessary to create the file in _/opt/zimbra/lib/ext/immail/config.domains.json_ as the example below:
+3. This Zimlet allows integration of multiple domains.
+In order to make it possible, it is necessary to create the file in _/opt/zimbra/lib/ext/immail/config.domains.json_ as the example below:

 > Note that you have to set the apiKey and the correspondent domain.
 Each Api Key is unique and exclusive for each domain.
 If you have no Api Key, please, contact us via imMail App (support@immail.com.br).